Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 The internet allows you access to products and services that may not even exist where you live.
 We compete not only with your local dealers (if there are any) but also against the large online vendors so our customer service and trustworthiness have to be the best in the industry.

-Orders are fulfilled either from our own office or from precious metals depositories based on order size and where we can find the best deal for you.
+Orders are fulfilled either from our own office or from precious metals depositories depending on where we can find the best deal for you.
 We have no minimums (just a $29 shipping charge on orders under $1,000) and also no maximums!
 The best pricing will be on large orders (as with anything else) and we can have metals delivered from depositories direct to your door at very low margins.

 If you are looking for over 10 ounces of gold or 300 ounces of silver then Montana Rarities is going to have the best price, guaranteed.
 If someone has a better price I will gladly tell you and encourage you to buy from them.